dsmurl/the-system-controller-4/README.md

 # SystemController4
-This is the working code of the system controller build for industrial systems management.
+This is the working code of the system controller V4 build for grass roots industrial systems management.

 # Install the code on a BeagleBone Black and get the site running